 Review: What We Think of the Spirit Airlines Credit Card

 The Spirit Airlines World MasterCard® Credit Card is a subpar deal, most ways you look at it.
 There may be certain circumstances – if you book travel at the right time of the year – where you can walk away with a half-decent rewards rate value (above 1%).
 The problem of this card stems from the poor value of Free Spirit™ Miles, making it a hard sell for most.
 On average, unless they are very diligent with how they redeem their miles, consumers can expect a rewards rate of 1% or lower from the Spirit Airlines Mastercard.
-A card like the Citi® Double Cash Card will offer far better value (1% back on purchases and 1% back when you pay for those purchases), and more flexible rewards (since it offers straight cash back instead of miles or points).
+A card like the Citi® Double Cash Card – 18 month BT offer will offer far better value (Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.), and more flexible rewards (since it offers straight cash back instead of miles or points).

 For as little value as there is in the Spirit Airlines credit card, the offer is made all the worse by the $59 annual fee (waived the first year).
 In order to just break even, and make up for the fee, you need to charge $5,900 to this card within a year.
-In contrast, if you put those charges onto the aforementioned Citi® Double Cash Card, you’d be coming out $118 ahead instead.
+In contrast, if you put those charges onto the aforementioned Citi® Double Cash Card – 18 month BT offer, you’d be coming out $118 ahead instead.